brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Price** 11,315 gp; **Aura** strong evocation and transmutation; **CL** 13th; **Weight** 10 lbs.

 This roughly hewn wooden haft is lashed with gut and rope to a hefty boulder.
 This _+1 shattering heavy flail _can strike devastating blows against objects.
 As a swift action, however, the wielder can suppress its _shattering_ property until the beginning of his next turn, allowing the head to phase through earth and stone.
-This allows the wielder to ignore cover or partial cover (but not total cover provided by objects or structures made of earth or stone; however, while suppressed, an _earthenflail _cannot harm objects made of these materials.
+This allows the wielder to ignore cover or partial cover (but not total cover) provided by objects or structures made of earth or stone; however, while suppressed, an _earthenflail _cannot harm objects made of these materials.
 Cover provided by other sources is unaffected.

 Construction Requirements

 **Cost** 5,815 gp

-Craft Magic Arms and Armor, _ [phase door](spell_dir/phaseDoor#_phase-door, [shatter](spell_dir/shatter#_shatter_
+Craft Magic Arms and Armor, _ [phase door](spells/phaseDoor#_phase-door), [shatter](spell_dir/shatter#_shatter)_

 Everflowing Aspergillum